 “Stone Forehead’s village [stood] peacefully before him.
 Would it still be there tomorrow?
 Would the Cheyenne[s] refuse to deal with him once again, … forcing him to hang the three Cheyenne captives, … forcing him to attack?

 “Victory and redemption hovered just beyond his grasp.
 The warrior’s heart within him must have beat quickly.

-“Surely he remembered Hancock’s order to capture the joint Cheyenne-Dakota village on the Pawnee Fork of the Arkansas River.
+“Surely he remembered Hancock’s order to capture the joint Cheyenne-Dog Soldier-Lakota village on the Pawnee Fork of the Arkansas River.
 He had been successful that dark night almost two years ago, but those lodges were empty.
 That disastrous April on the Pawnee Fork had set off a chain of events that led eventually to his court-martial and downfall.